EnterpriseDB/tpa/docs/src/postgres_user.md

 ## SSH keys

-TPAexec will use `ssh-keygen` to generate and install an SSH keypair for the postgres user, and edit `.ssh/authorized_keys` so that the instances in the cluster can ssh to each other as `postgres`.
+TPA will use `ssh-keygen` to generate and install an SSH keypair for the postgres user, and edit `.ssh/authorized_keys` so that the instances in the cluster can ssh to each other as `postgres`.

 ## TLS certificates

-By default, TPAexec will generate a private key and a self-signed TLS certificate for use within the cluster.
+By default, TPA will generate a private key and a self-signed TLS certificate for use within the cluster.
 If you create `cluster_name.key` and `cluster_name.crt` files within your cluster directory, it will use that key and certificate instead of generating one.